ps2604/FSUv2-llm/README.md

 **Author: Pirassena Sabaratnam**

 ## Overview
 FSU v2 is a byte-level language model combining **Gated Linear Attention** (GLA) — a linear-complexity alternative to softmax attention — with **Mixture-of-Experts** (MoE) routing and depthwise causal convolutions.
-It was developed as a bridge between the continuous field experiments of FSU v1 and the novel physics-based approach of the Gravitational Vector Network (GVN).
+It was developed as a bridge between the continuous field experiments of FSU v1.

 ## Architecture